olisheldon/olisheldon.github.io/_projects/adventofcode23/day_11.md

 ### Part 1

-The algorithm could be much improved through the use of a cache/memoization.
+My algorithm could be improved through the use of a cache/memoization.

 Consider: